 Sellers become overconfident very quickly in every strong seller’s market, but they should be careful because it could cost them.
-There are still many more buyers than sellers as it stands here in early May, but it won’t last forever.
+The market may still be experiencing a bit of an imbalance, but it won’t last forever.
 Sellers should be careful not to exclude anyone from seeing their home even when the market is this strong.
 When a seller lists their home on a Thursday, for example, and insists that all buyers must come to see it on Sunday from 1-3 during their only open house, they are undoubtedly costing themselves some buyers.
 Not every buyer who is interested in the home can possibly be available to see it at that time.
 Buyers may have an important family event they cannot miss, they may have two other homes to see at that time or any other number of things could stop them from attending that one open house.

 What sellers need to remember is more buyers equal more money and fewer buyers equal less money.
 Many sellers don’t realize this if their home sells for over asking price, however, it still could be costing them.
 Here is an example.
 Let’s say you limit showings to the open house and at that open house you get 50 people in and five of them make offers.
 If you also allow private showings from when the home is listed to the open house, you may be able to get another 10-20 people through the home.
 Those additional people who come in through private scheduled showings tend to be more serious than open house attendees, so you could get two to three strong offers.
 The more offers you get, the more you will sell for in the end.
 This is how it works every time.